| A Brief History

 still in the valley.
 Short growing seasons, high freight prices and distant markets all

+contributed to the difficulties.
 These federally-funded, but state-sponsored programs, were only barely underway when

+Congress made a major change in the federal effort.
 The Emergency Relief Act of 1935 authorized $525 million for relief activities

 specifically to benefit agricultural areas, a larger amount than the combined urban and